-This is the largest of three categories of grants available within the Marsden Fund:
+This is one of three categories of grants available within the Marsden Fund:

-- Fast-Start: For emerging researchers, capped at \$120,000 per year for up to three years. - Standard: Open to all eligible researchers, amount of funding is flexible and is capped (maximum \$320,000 per year for up to three years).
+- Fast-Start: For emerging researchers, capped at \$120,000 per year for up to three years. - Standard: Open to all eligible researchers.
+Amount of funding is flexible, dependent on the panel and is capped (maximum \$320,000 per year for up to three years).
 These are larger than Fast-Start proposals.
 Funding can be sought for up to three years. - Marsden Fund Council Award: Open to all eligible researchers.
-Approximately 3 times larger than Standard grants, up to \$1 million per year for up to 3 years.
+Approximately 3 times larger than Standard grants; up to \$1 million per year for up to 3 years.